yatsukha/cpp-mdbg/README.md

 ### Running with a malloc proxy

-In some cases, better performance with a scalable multithreaded allocator can be achieved by replacing the standard malloc implementation with a TBB proxy:
+In some cases, better performance can be achieved by using an allocator designed for multithreaded usage such as the TBB malloc proxy:
 ```
 LD_PRELOAD=/usr/lib/libtbbmalloc_proxy.so.2 ./mdbg ...
 ```

+Depending on how you installed TBB it might be in different location such as `/opt/intel/oneapi/`, `~/anaconda3/pkgs/`, etc.

 ### Running tests